AndrijaSkontra/portfolio/README.md

 > Make sure to checkout my tech stack!

 > [!NOTE]
-> The drag 'n' is using only html Api
+> The drag 'n' drop is built using only HTML API